SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

-To address this difficulty, we instead encode the seeded relationship as inputs on the node-pairs instead of inputs on nodes.
+We encode the seeded relationship as inputs for our SeedGNN.
 More precisely, let $s_1\in \{0,1\}^{n_1n_2\times 1}$ be the indicator vector for seeds among $n_1n_2$ node-pairs.
-If the node-pair $(i,j)$ is a seed, we let the $((i-1)n_2+j)$-th entry of $s_1$ be 1, and it is 0 otherwise.
-Since the dimension of the input vector of each node-pair (which is fixed to be 1 here) does not depend on the graph size or the number of seeds, this encoding is applicable to unseen graphs with arbitrary graph sizes and numbers of seeds.
+If the node-pair $(i,j)$ is a seed, we let the $((i-1)n_2+j)$-th entry of $s_1$ be 1, and 0 otherwise.

+We contrast our way of encoding seeds with an alternate one-hot encoding method.
+One-hot encoding assigns the $i$-th seeded node with a binary vector, whose $i$-th element being 1, and all other elements are 0.
+The benefit of our encoding method is that the dimension of the encoding vector is fixed at 1 for each node-pair, which does not depend on the graph size or the number of seeds.
+Thus, SeedGNN with our encoding method can be applied to unseen graphs with arbitrary graph sizes and numbers of seeds.
+In contrast, one-hot encoding method needs to pre-specify the maximum number of seeds, and thus GNNs with one-hot encoding can not generalize to new graphs with even more seeds.